 The method of invoking one constructor from another, whether it’s within the same class or from the base class, is called constructor chaining.
 Constructor chaining occurs through inheritance or legacy.

 Aside from researching about interview questions, there are also other things you can do as you prepare for the job interview: analyze the job description, make a match of your skill and their requirements, research about the company, practice interviewing, prepare proper clothes, study and practice interview etiquette then learn how to listen and ask questions during the interview.

-Java is one of the courses offered at Coding Dojo.
+Java is just one of the several top programming languages offered at Coding Dojo.
 Java 8, JSP, SpringMVC, MySQL, (JPA) Hibernate, JUnit, ThymeLeaf, Tomcat, and JVM are the technologies we teach together with the topics MVC Framework, ORM, SQL, JPQL, Test-driven Development, Dependency Injection and Inversion of Control, Authentication/Login, and Application Deployment.
 Alongside Java, MEAN, RUBY, C#/.NET, and Python are also part of our curriculum.

-Aside from being the only coding bootcamp in the world to teach three full-stacks, Coding Dojo also offers career services to help alumni achieve their long-term and short-term career goals and help students build their career.
-Part of this career service is a one-on-one discussion with a career-advisor who will give you feedback and support on career-related projects to elevate your job prospect.
-Another part of this career service is the access for a workshop where you can learn behavioral interview techniques, networking and pay negotiation.
+Besides our coding bootcamps, Coding Dojo also offers career services to help alumni achieve their long-term and short-term career goals and help students build their career.
+Part of this career service is a one-on-one discussion with a career advisor who will give you feedback and support on career-related projects to elevate your job prospect.
+Another part of this career service is the access to a workshop where you can learn behavioral interview techniques, networking and pay negotiation.

-Many of our alumni don’t have a coding background before they joined the bootcamp, but thanks to our curriculum and career services, 94% of our alumni land a full-time job 180 days after graduation at different tech companies like Google, Amazon, Facebook, Microsoft, etc.
+Many of our alumni don’t have a coding background before they joined the bootcamp, but thanks to our curriculum and career services, 91 percent of our alumni land a full-time job a year after graduation at tech companies like Google, Amazon, Facebook and Microsoft.